AMTA, AMTA-KY and KBLMT WORKING TOGETHER!

 - New!!
 Animal Massage License.
 Developed in conjunction with Veterinarian Board and with incoming schools and existing practitioners.
 Eliminates need for “Direct Supervision” by a licensed veterinarian.
 Requires specific training for large or small animal massage license.

-- Reduction of Continuing Education Requirements: At 24 every 2 year renewal cycle, Kentucky is on the high end of requirements for continuing education.
+- Reduction of Continuing Education Requirements: At 24ce every 2 year renewal cycle, Kentucky is on the high end of requirements for continuing education.
 This is very burdensome for the many part-time therapists, using a higher percent of their income for maintenance of a license than found in many other professions.
+The bill passed the reduction to 12ce every 2 year renewal cycle.

 - Removal of requirement to have a school owner or director on the board.
 An advisory committee is proposed.
 There are a very limited number of school owners or program directors in the commonwealth and this has resulted in long or repeated terms on the board.